 What is considered fair?

 When it comes to copying, many educational professionals have heard of the concept of fair use (in the United States) or fair dealing (in Commonwealth countries).
 This does not mean, however, that using materials in a classroom is a blanket defence against infringement – far from it.
-Rather, there are legislative guidelines that dictate to what extent reproduction and distribution – such as digital copies made and provided to students for instructional purposes – can occur without violating copyright law.
+Rather, there are legislative guidelines that dictate to what extent reproduction and distribution – such as digital copies made and provided to students for instructional purposes – can occur without violating copyright law and within educational copyright exemptions.

 Just like the underlying legislation, educational use requirements vary based on country; it’s important for educators to know what these guidelines are in their location.

-For these exceptions in Australia, New Zealand, the US and the UK, educational use generally applies in an educational context when certain considerations are met.
-These include ensuring that the amount of a work copied is not substantial, it is done for instructional purposes only and that the commercial interests of the work’s owner are not harmed.
+For these exceptions in the United States, Australia, New Zealand, and the UK, educational use generally applies in an educational context when certain considerations are met.
+These include ensuring that the amount of a work copied is not substantial, it is done for instructional purposes only and that the commercial interests of the work’s owner are not harmed. eReserve Plus has localised copyright support built in from the ground up.

 Copyright management solutions